truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 Notable Changes:

-* OpenEBS-ZFS container storage interface (CSI) driver support is removed in TrueNAS SCALE 24.04. <!-- Ticket for this issue is iX private.
-Include link to the forum post instead, once it is live. -->
+* OpenEBS-ZFS container storage interface (CSI) driver support is removed in TrueNAS SCALE 24.04 ([Removal Notice](https://www.truenas.com/community/threads/openebs-zfs-driver-removal-notice.115026/)).

   New and existing users who only use official apps are unaffected by this change, as these apps do not use OpenEBS-ZFS CSI drivers.
   Unofficial apps are unaffected if they are configured as outlined below.